 - Begin the day with peace and quiet.
 Wake up 15 minutes earlier to take the rush off.
 Turn on a calming music mix.
 Diffuse a soothing blend like Peace and Calming.

 - Laugh!
 Have a bubble wrap popping party, talk about the silliest thing you did today or tell a stupid joke.

 - Unplug from social media.
 An article in Health.com relates: “The more often people check social media accounts, texts, and email, the higher their level of stress.
 Findings from the Pew Research Center underline another negative Facebook effect: Women are particularly vulnerable to stress from social media due to being aware of lousy stuff happening to friends.”

 - Skip your afternoon coffee pick-me-up.
 Caffeine can often increase anxiety.
 Instead, pack up the kiddos and head out the door for a brisk walk.
 Diffuse Peppermint essential oil for an energy boost.

 - Wind everyone down.
 Diffuse lavender essential oil.
 Listen to a relaxing music mix or spend time reading the Bible during family time.

 Back to my story.
 As the evening went on I realized there were two things I needed to do.
 First I needed to forgive myself.
 Forgive myself for losing my temper.
 Forgive myself for letting things get out of hand.
 Secondly, I needed to apologize to God and my family.
 Not because I did something “bad”.
-Because I wanted them to know above all I loved them more than words can say.
+Because I wanted them to know above all that I loved them more than words can say.

 So what am I asking you do to?
 When you do have those days when these strategies just don’t work and life looks like the eye of a hurricane – Forgive yourself.
 Apologize to God and your family.
 Start anew!